bordoley/reactive-js/packages/rx/docs/interfaces/observerlike.md

 ▸ **onNotify**(`next`: T): *void*

-Provides the next item to observe.
+Provides the observer with the next item to observe.

 **Parameters:**